Landmark day for Saudi women as driving ban ends

 It also represents the culmination of years of campaigning by activists who have sometimes been arrested and imprisoned for their efforts.

-The landmark step will free many women from the constraints of needing to use public transportation or hire a male driver to travel even small distances, allowing many more to join the workforce.
+The step will free many women from the constraints of needing to use public transportation or hire a male driver to travel even small distances, allowing many more to join the workforce.

 Hiring women is a key part of Saudi Arabia's ambitious plan to overhaul its economy, known as Vision 2030.
 The reform agenda is being spearheaded by Crown Prince Mohammed bin Salman.